 - Council has partnered with Ausgrid on the very exciting Community Battery Trail.
 The first of it's kind on the east coast of Australia, the Beacon Hill Community battery was installed in February 2021 and is part of a 2 year pilot aiming to help local residents get the most out of their solar systems while improving the local electricity grid.
 Read more.

 - Council now has over 900KW of solar panels installed.
 The 265kW "power station" solar system at Manly Andrew 'Boy' Charlton Aquatic Centre is one of the largest systems on the Northern Beaches.
 We have also recently added our first solar-powered battery too.

 - Improved water quality with projects such as Water Sensitive Urban Design rain gardens and creek restoration projects, such as Frog Hollow Creek rehabilitation.

 - Installed more rainwater harvesting systems for irrigation and toilet flushing.
 This included installing 3 x 5,000kL rainwater tanks at North Narrabeen Reserve Amenities block.

-- We’ve undertaken water efficiency upgrades at some of our highest using sites such as Sydney Lakeside Holiday Park, including upgrading the water tanks.
+- We’ve undertaken water efficiency upgrades and installed rainwater harvesting at some of our highest using sites such as Sydney Lakeside Holiday Park, Cromer Depot, and Dee Why Civic Centre.

 - We have progressively improved how we irrigate our sportsgrounds using SMART technology, including a trial of soil moisture sensing technology at Manly Oval.

 - We now have 16 battery electric vehicles and 13 plug-in or hybrid vehicles in Council’s fleet.
 This continues to grow as more vehicles come up for replacement.

 - We are implementing our Northern Beaches Transport Strategy: Move 2038 making it easier for you to use sustainable transport.
 The use of commuter carparks and the B-Line bus continues to grow.
-We also support car share facilities, provision of electric vehicle charging points, bike networks.
-We have worked with Jolt and Ausgrid to instal five electric vehicle charging units across the LGA.
+We also support car share facilities, the provision of electric vehicle charging points, and bike networks.
+There are now more than 20 EV charging locations across the Northern Beaches, including 8 JOLT chargers and at least 5 additional chargers being installed on street side power poles through the new 'Intellihub EV Streetside Charging Project.’

 - We are a Climate Council's Cities Power Partner and have completed 2 of our 5 climate change pledges so far - track our progress